 Section 1: Executive Summary

-The executive summary goes near the beginning of the plan but is written last.
-It provides a short, concise, and optimistic overview of your business that captures the reader's attention and creates a need to learn more.
-The executive summary should be no more than two pages long, with brief summaries of other sections of the plan.
-See How to Write the Executive Summary of the Business Plan to get you started.
+The executive summary introduces the plan, but it is written last.
+It provides a concise and optimistic overview of your business and should capture the reader's attention and create a desire to learn more.
+The executive summary should be no more than two pages long, with highlights or brief summaries of other sections of the plan.

 - Describe your mission—what is the need for your new business?
+Sell your vision.

-- Briefly describe the customer base you will be targeting and how your business will serve those customers.
+- Identify the customer base you plan to target and how your business will serve those customers.

-- Summarize the competition and how you will get market share (i.e., what is your competitive advantage?)
+- Summarize the competition and how you will get market share.
+What is your competitive advantage?

-- Briefly outline your financial projections for the first few years of operation.
+- Outline your financial projections for the first few years of operation.

 Section 2: Business/Industry Overview

 - Describe the overall nature of the industry, including sales and other statistics.
-Include trends and demographics, and economic, cultural, and governmental influences.
-If you need help, an Example of the Industry Overview will be useful.
+Note trends and demographics, as well as economic, cultural, and governmental influences.

-- Describe your business and how it fits into the industry.
+- Explain your business and how it fits into the industry.

-- Describe what area(s) of the market you will target and what unique, improved or lower cost services you will offer.
+- Identify what area(s) of the market you will target and what unique, improved, or lower-cost products and/or services you will offer.

-- Define the target market(s) for your product or service in your geographic locale.
-First, you'll want to read the Define Your Customer Before Marketing.
+- Define the target market(s) for your products/services in your geographic locale.

-- Estimate the overall size of the market and the units of your product or service the target market might buy, potential repeat purchase volume, and how the market might be affected by economic or demographic changes.
+- Estimate the overall size of the market and the units of your products/services that the target market might buy.
+Include forecasts of potential repeat-purchase volume and how the market might be affected by economic or demographic changes.

-- Describe any helpful barriers to entry that may protect your business from competition, such as access to capital, technology, regulations, employee skill sets, location, etc.
+- Describe any helpful barriers to entry that may protect your business from competition, such as access to capital, technology, regulations, employee skill sets, or location.